LoginRadius/docs/content/tutorial/node-js/index.md

 **Where:**

 * **LoginRadius App Name** is the name of your app as mentioned in the [Get Credentials](#get-credentials) step.
 * **return_url** is where you want to redirect users upon successful registration or login.
-[Whitelist your domain](#domain-whitelisting) if you are not using Local Domain for this tutorial.
+[Whitelist your domain](#whitelist-domain) if you are not using Local Domain for this tutorial.

 > return_url can be your website, frontend app, or backend server url where you are handling the access token.

 ## Retrieve User Data using Access Token

-> Once the authentication is done using Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.
+> **Note:** Once the authentication is done using Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.
 The return_url will access the Node.js backend API with query parameter (access token).
 >
 > The following is an example of the access token in the query string with the Return URL:
 >